shalommmitz/localstack_cdk_python__template/README.md

 You should see many messages, but no error messages.

-On the first run, please wait a few minutes, until you see the message "Ready".
+On the first run, please wait a few minutes until you see the message "Ready".

-You will need to wait only on the first run, while some adds-on are being downloaded.
+You will only need to wait on the first run while some adds-on are being downloaded.

 ## Running everything

-The below procedure will run all the various components
+The following procedure will run all the various components.

 ### Run the localstack service: